Seeing a dog with his tongue out is pretty standard during the daytime.

 Providing some cool water is another way to do it.
 You can also offer it in many forms of food.

-For example, you can provide some watermelons to your dog as a refreshment.
+For example, you can refresh your dog with some watermelons.

 Other than that, you can also try cooling collars or cooling mats.
 They’re super effective when it comes to cooling your dog!